 The Branch also continued to provide advice to members on awards and contract determinations and to represent members before the NSW Industrial Relations Commission.
-Where necessary, the Branch also continued to facilitate the provision of representation in legal matters.
-The Branch lodged a submission to the NSW Legislative Council's 2020 Review of the Compulsory Third Party Scheme.
+Where necessary, the Branch also continued to facilitate the provision of representation in legal matters

-The Branch was also represented at meetings of ARTIO National Council and contributed to advocacy on behalf of ARTIO before the Fair Work Commission, ARTIO continued to represent the industry in negotiations related to the four-yearly review of Modern Awards.
-ARTIO also advocated for the retention of existing Modern Awards in the road transport industry through its advocacy in the 'Truck Moves' case.
-ARTIO also made a submission to the Senate Select Committee on the Future of Work and Workers.
+The Branch was also represented at meetings of ARTIO National Council and contributed to advocacy on behalf of ARTIO before the Registered Organisations Commission.
+ARTIO continued to represent the industry in negotiations related to the four-yearly review of Modern Awards.